 The biggest complaint we hear about people’s kitchens is that they don’t have enough kitchen and counter space — and that they don’t have room for more.
 A kitchen designer has all kinds of tips and tricks to make optimal use of your space for storage as well as food prep.
 Don’t assume you can’t add to what you have now.

-As designers at Kitchens by Countryside, we will help you navigate through the kitchen remodeling process.
+As designers at Kitchens by Oaks, we will help you navigate through the kitchen remodeling process.
 Together, we can create the kitchen you want with the features you need.
 Just call 585-349-8100 to get started.